trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/adding-removing-liquidity.md

 lastUpdated: 12th September 2023
 ---

-As mentioned before, users stake XTZ and tzBTC to the LB contract, in a process called "adding liquidity."
+As mentioned before, users stake XTZ and tzBTC to the LB contract in a process called "adding liquidity."
 Those tokens become the liquidity pool that other users can use to swap tokens.
-In this section, you will enhance the application to allow users to stake tokens and receive SIRS and to allow users to return the SIRS and receive their XTZ and tzBTC back with interest.
+In this section, you will enhance the application to allow users to:

+- Stake tokens and receive SIRS
+- Return the SIRS and receive their XTZ and tzBTC back with interest

 The most difficult part of this process is getting the tokens amounts correct.
-Sending the transactions to Tezos is relatively simple.
+Sending the transactions to Tezos is simple compared to the swap transactions.

 The interface for staking tokens looks similar to the interface for swapping, but in this case, both token amounts are editable.
 The user enters a token amount in one of the fields and the app calculates the amount of the other token in the other field.